Crawler-transporter: Specifications

-"Space Port" (1970) - official NASA promotional film reel.

 Due to their age and the need to support the heavier Space Launch System and its launch tower, in 2012–2014 the crawlers were undergoing an upgrade involving "new engines, new exhausts, new brakes, new hydraulics, new computers"; CT-2 was further upgraded in 2014–2016 to increase its lifting capacity from 12 to 18 e6lb.

 The crawlers traveled along the 5535 and 6828 m Crawlerways, to LC-39A and LC-39B, respectively, at a maximum speed of 1 mph loaded, or 2 mph unloaded.
 The average trip time from the VAB along the Crawlerway to Launch Complex 39 is about five hours.
 Each Crawlerway is 7 ft deep and covered with Alabama and Tennessee river rock for its low friction properties to reduce the possibility of sparks.
 In 2000, NASA unearthed and restored an Apollo-era segment of the Crawlerway to provide access to High Bay 2 in the VAB in order to provide protection from a hurricane for up to three Shuttles at the same time.

 Kennedy Space Center has been using the same two crawlers since their initial delivery in 1965.
 They are now nicknamed "Hans and Franz", after the parodic Austrian bodybuilder characters on Saturday Night Live, played by Dana Carvey and Kevin Nealon.
 In their lifetime, they have traveled more than 3400 mi, about the same driving distance as from Miami to Seattle.